Here’s What I Think About

 So there it is, just a few things I think about that you probably take for granted; these things may sound silly to you but to me they mean freedom…

-I'm an 80-something child of the great depression and WWII.
-Throughout my life I have been a seeker, an outsider, never quite belonging anywhere, still always looking through cracks in the fences of life, questioning, challenging, learning, trying to make sense of the world and its conventions.
-A lifelong student with many interests and a love of writing and editing, my elder's path led to encouraging and assisting some remarkable people to write out their amazing stories.
-This calling became the magic elixir that keeps me growing, keeps me alive.
+Throughout my 86 years, I've been a seeker, an outsider, never quite belonging anywhere, always looking through cracks in the fences of life, questioning, challenging, learning, trying to make sense of the world and its conventions.
+I enjoy learning history through the experiences of our ancestors.
+I love the power of words in good writing and find joy and purpose in helping others give voice to their amazing stories.
+This is the magic elixir that keeps me alive and growing.
+EPD, Sings Many Songs